IrohXu/IrohXu/README.md

 ### 📫 Research Update

 Two papers are accepted by NeurIPS 2025!

+I was awarded as the Canadian Institute for Advanced Research (CIFAR) PhD Research Fellowship.

 I am leading the organization of the [ICLR 2025 Workshop on AI for Children](https://pediamedai.com/ai4chl/).
 As a former patient with a rare pediatric disease, I am deeply committed to leveraging AI to improve healthcare outcomes for children facing medical challenges.
 Through my workshop, I hope to found a team to foster interdisciplinary discussions and drive impactful research in AI-driven pediatric care.